jonesdevelopment/sonar/README.md

 * Sends the player to a lightweight fake server when they connect for the first time.
 * Analyzes if the player is sending the necessary packets.
 * Analyzes if the player is sending legitimate packets.
-* ~~Checks if the player is obeying client gravity.~~ (planned for a future update)
+* Checks if the player is obeying client gravity.
-* Redirects the player to the backend server without them actually noticing that they were checked for being a bot.

 Fallback also protects from huge spam bot attacks since it queues the incoming connections, therefore making it technically impossible to have a ton of bots join the server at the same time.